 With all the tasks and dependencies clearly mapped out, a WBS can help project managers identify potential risks they may have overlooked.
 With greater clarity, project managers can better identify potential risks and set up better mitigation plans to manage the potential impacts of those risks.

-Key terminologies in the Work Breakdown Structure
+Key terminologies in Work Breakdown Structures

-You may have been reading the above section and come across a few items and terms that needed a bit more elaboration.
 Here are some of the key concepts and terminologies you should know regarding WBS.

 WBS Element